quaffle51/Getting-and-Cleaning-Data/codebook.md

 ```
 dplyr
 ```
-The following scratch pad variables are created to try to speed up the reading of files from disk.
+The following scratch pad variables are created to try to speed-up the reading of files from disk.

 ```
 filename # to hold the name of the data file to be read into memory
-tab5rows # stores the top five rows of the data file
+top5rows # stores the top five rows of the data file
 classes  # stores the classes as determined from the top5rows variables.
 ```